simplesconsultoria/sc.galleria.support/README.txt

 In 'Site setup' below on 'Add-on Configuration' click on 'Galleria' option.
 In this section you can see several options wich are categorized in different types.
 Each type is visualized in a tab.
-You have options for 'Default', 'Flickr Plugin', 'Picasa Plugin' and 'History Plugin'.
+You have options for 'Default', 'Flickr Plugin', 'Picasa Plugin', 'FaceBook Plugin' and 'History Plugin'.
 To know how to setup this preferences in a way to go better to your needs see `Functionality`_ section.

 Step 3: Seeing it in action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^